899-12/Aarsha_Anil_Portfolio/README.md

 # DATA SCIENTIST

 # Hi, I’m Aarsha Anil!
-I hold a B.Tech in AI and Data Science from **Vimal Jyothi Engineering College**.
-With a strong foundation in data science, machine learning, artificial intelligence, and generative AI, I am passionate about solving complex problems and uncovering insights through data.
-My career interests lie in leveraging cutting-edge AI technologies to create impactful solutions in real-world scenarios.
+I am a B.Tech graduate in AI and Data Science from Vimal Jyothi Engineering College with a deep passion for leveraging AI and data-driven insights to solve real-world challenges.
+With expertise in data science, machine learning, and generative AI, I thrive on creating innovative solutions and uncovering actionable insights.
+My goal is to apply cutting-edge AI technologies to develop impactful applications that drive meaningful change.

 ---